alpo-p/marketplace/README.md

 This is a web application intended to mimic craigslist or other similar online marketplaces.
 Note: the page is completely in Finnish!
 <br /><br />
 <strong>Features</strong>
-* Secure logging-in/out and registering a new user
+* Secure logging-in/out and registering a new user (hashing of passwords)
-* Mobile responsive with fast loadtimes
+* Mobile responsive with fast load-time
 * Front-page with search-bar and 3 newest sales ads
+* Searching the titles of sales ads and showing a search results page
 * Ability to add new sales ads
 * Viewing sales ads by categories (limited to 5 per page)
 * Viewing a single sales ad
-* Searching the titles of sales ads and showing a search results page
 * A very light admin-panel

-* Security: shielded against CSRF attacks and SQL-injections
+* Security: protection against (1) CSRF attacks (2) SQL-injections (3) XSS attacks (4) wrong/too long input (5) checking the user is correct

 <a href="alposlist.herokuapp.com">SEE THE SITE HERE</a>